MikeMitterer/dart-sitegen/README.md

 - watchfolder1, watchfolder2 and watchfolder3

 ## Markdown
-**SiteGen** lets you use [markdown][markdown] to write your site content.
-At the beginning of each markdown file, you have the option to use a [YAML][yaml] block to define custom values that you can inject into your templates.
+**SiteGen** lets you use [markdown](http://daringfireball.net/projects/markdown/syntax) to write your site content.
+At the beginning of each markdown file, you have the option to use a [YAML](http://rhnh.net/2011/01/31/yaml-tutorial) block to define custom values that you can inject into your templates.
 Example:

     title: A Blog Post
     published: 01/01/2014